SuleimanFarah/sunpy/SOCIS/2016/SOCIS-2016-Alex-Hamilton.md

 I graduated from Queen Mary with a Masters in Astrophysics and I am starting a PhD in September.
 I'm passionate about astronomy, science and technology with a specific focus in solar physics which is what has lead me to work with SunPy.
-I have been a casual coder since working along with a child’s coding book on my dads old BBC micro, I then moved into basic web development and playing with JavaScript and finally started to get formal teaching in Object Oriented Programming in Java with the Open University.
+I have been a casual coder since working along with a child's coding book on my dads old BBC micro, I then moved into basic web development and playing with JavaScript and finally started to get formal teaching in Object Oriented Programming in Java with the Open University.

 My dissertation was based on extrapolation of coronal magnetic fields, it involved reading key scientific literature on the subject and implementing a simple mathematical model in Python (using SunPy) which I then evaluated both qualitatively using MayaVi visualization and quantitatively using the Titov-Demoulin Equilibrium model.
 In 2015 I was funded by the ESA SoCiS program to develop the SolarBExtrapolation SunPy affiliated package, this is an API for the development and evaluation of magnetic field extrapolation routines.